The Illusion of Forgetting: Attack Unlearned Diffusion via Initial Latent Variable Optimization: Additional Experiment Results

 \subsection{Ablation of Generation Diversity}

-Intuitively, one might expect that images resulting from successful attacks would lack diversity, appearing monotonous and structurally similar to the original harmful images.
-However, our results demonstrate that the generated content remains predominantly governed by the prompt rather than the initial latent variable.
-Adopting the same experimental setup as in Sec.~\ref{exp:attack transferability}, we observe in Fig.~\ref{gen_sim_tsne} that the NSFW image is positioned closer to the reference points than to the samples from attack.
-This clearly validates that the results of IVO are diverse and exhibit minimal resemblance to the NSFW image transformed into the latent space.
-Table~\ref{prompt_similarity_seed} shows similarity scores on condition of three different random seeds.
+Intuitively, one might assume that images generated from successful IVO attacks would lack diversity, appearing monotonous and structurally similar to the reference image $\mathcal{I}$.
+However, our results reveal that the generated image remains predominantly governed by the prompt, instead of the initial latent $\hat{z}_T$ derived from $\mathcal{I}$.
+As illustrated in Fig.~\ref{gen_sim_tsne}, the reference image is much closer to the samples generated from vanilla DM rather than attack results from IVO.
+This confirms that the diversity of IVO attack outputs, which only maintain resemblance to $\mathcal{I}$ in the erased concept.
+Detailed experimental settings are presented in Sec.~\ref{app:others}.